Exclusive: Lampert helps bankroll Sears as woes persist after bankruptcy - sources

 The transaction closed in February, creating a smaller Sears now operating under the moniker Transform Holdco LLC.

 Sears is currently in the midst of closing additional stores and has warned employees and vendors of significant business challenges.
-It will have about 300 stores at the end of the year, the people said.
+It will have about 300 stores at the end of the year, the sources said.

 The company also plans to close its acquisition of Sears Hometown and Outlet Stores Inc, (SHOS.O) a retailer of lawn and garden equipment and appliances, as soon as next week, one of the sources said.

+Sears completed an $800 million refinancing in April that allowed the chain to lower its interest costs after it emerged from bankruptcy, according to a letter viewed by Reuters.

-Sears told its employees and vendors in an August letter seen by Reuters that it has “faced a number of challenges returning our stores to sustainable levels of productivity, including... a generally weak retail environment.”
+Sears told its employees and vendors in a separate August letter seen by Reuters that it has “faced a number of challenges returning our stores to sustainable levels of productivity, including... a generally weak retail environment.”

 The department store chain also said it could not rule out more store closures in the near term.